Godavari (2021 film): Release

 The film was also invited at the New Zealand International Film Festival for its Wellington edition to be screened on 10 November 2021, and at 52nd International Film Festival of India in the film category of 'Indian Panorama' section for screening in November.
 It was also selected for Golden Peacock Awards category.
 Later in March 2022, it was screened at Pune International Film Festival, where it won Best Director award, Best Cinematography award and Best Music Special Jury Prize.
 The film was also selected as opening film at 22nd edition of New York Indian Film Festival screened on 7 May 2022.
 The film was also screened at Cannes Film Festival in Marché du Film held along 2022 edition of the festival on 19 May at Palais des Festivals.
 It was released theatrically on 11 November 2022 after delays.

 Reception

-Charlie Smith of The Georgia Straight reviewing the film at VIFF praised the music saying "Indian songs, amplify the misery of Nishikant’s existence", and cinematography, writing, "Imaginative camera work also does its magic."
+Charlie Smith of The Georgia Straight reviewing the film at VIFF praised the music saying "Indian songs, amplify the misery of Nishikant's existence", and cinematography, writing, "Imaginative camera work also does its magic."
 Smith also appreciated the performances of cast and said, "The acting in Godavari is first-rate".
 He praised the acting of Jitendra Joshi for his portrayal of "fiery-eyed the troubled Nishikant", Priyadarshan Jadhav for his "pensive and plaintive performance", and Neena Kulkarni for her "subtle and authentic acting".
 He concluded, "This is Marathi arthouse cinema at its best."

+Mihir Bhange, writing for The Times of India, praised the movie stating that "It’s an audio-visual experience fit for the big screen".
+He also called it, "one of the finest films to have been made in Marathi cinema in recent times".